Loyet/number_guesser/README.md

 This is a small project I did in JavaScript.
-I've done the same project but in Python.
+Here I've done the same project but in Python.